appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/currency-input.md

 <!-- vale on -->

-This page provides details on the Currency Input widget, which allows users to input, format, and validate currency values with options for currency type, precision, and locale-based formatting.
+This page provides details on the Currency Input widget *(available in AI Assistant Apps)*, which allows users to input, format, and validate currency values.